gradientskier/gradientskier.github.io/_pages/configure_node.md

 {% include video id="ypBuUG3xqCg" provider="youtube" %}

-# 2. Configure the Raspberry Pi to boot from USB drive
+# 2. Configure the Raspberry Pi to boot from a USB drive

 {% include video id="ypBuUG3xqCg" provider="youtube" %}

-# 3. Burn the operating system to the USB drive
+# 3. Prepare the USB drive and the Microsd

+## Prepare the USB drive
 {% include video id="ypBuUG3xqCg" provider="youtube" %}

-If you want to read the (heavy) technical procedure which was used to create the image, you can read how to configure [Raspberry Pi OS full disk encryption from scratch](/btcpayserver-docker/configure_fde).
+If you want to read the (heavy) technical procedure which was used to create the image, you can read how to configure [Raspberry Pi OS full disk encryption from scratch](/configure_fde).

+## Prepare the Microsd

+Format

 # 4. Run the setup